MahmoudHegazi/super-translate/README.md

 3. code editor (Atom, Notepad++, VSC)

 ## How to start the App:
-1. open GitBash or terminal on Linux/Mac
+1. open Git or terminal on Linux/Mac
 2. use `cd "folder-name"`
 3. `pip install - r requirements.txt`
 4. `export FLASK_APP=flaskr`